Strong subgroup recurrence and the Nevo-Stuck-Zimmer theorem: Boomerang subgroups

 is $G_{\delta}$ as the union of a closed and an open subset in a metric space.
 And hence $\Boom(\Gamma)$ is $G_{\delta}$ as a countable intersection of such sets:

 \end{proof}

-Recall that a group is called LERF if every finitely generated subgroup is an intersection of finite index subgroups.
+\begin{remark} $\BoomlV(\Gamma)$ is also a $G_{\delta}$-set in the Chabauty topology.
+However, it is not a $G_{\delta}$-set in the lower Vietoris topology.
+The proof above works similar.
+In fact, if we take as a basis for the lower Vietoris topology sets of the from $\{\Env(F) \ | \ F \subset \Gamma, \ \abs{F}<\infty\}$, it is easy to see that the sets $W(n,\gamma)$ in the above proof are actually open in the Chabauty topology and hence their intersection is $G_{\delta}$. \end{remark}

-\begin{corollary} Let $\Gamma$ be a countable LERF group.
-Then $\Boom(\Gamma) \subset \Sub(\Gamma)$ is residual. \end{corollary} \begin{proof} Finite index subgroups are boomerangs.
-By \cite[Theorem 3.1]{GKM:isolated}, a countable group is LERF if and only if the collection of finite index subgroups is dense, and the corollary follows. \end{proof}
+Recall that a countable group is called LERF if every finitely generated subgroup is closed in the profinite topology, i.e. it is an intersection of finite index subgroups.
+It was observed in \cite[Thm.
+3.1]{GKM:isolated} that a countable group is LERF if and only if the collection of finite index subgroups is dense.
+From this the following corollary immediately follows: \begin{corollary} Let $\Gamma$ be a LERF group.
+Then $\Boom(\Gamma) \subset \Sub(\Gamma)$ is residual. \end{corollary}

 Boomerang subgroups can be expected to look quite complicated.
-The following lemma demonstrates that finitely generated subgroups can be boomerangs only for rather trivial reasons.
+The following lemma demonstrates that finitely generated subgroups can be lV-boomerangs only for rather trivial reasons.
 Note again the resemblance to IRSs, since a finitely generated, ergodic IRS necessarily has a normalizer of finite index.